vgulerianb/agents-js/README.md

 ## Conclusion

-`agents-js` provides a flexible framework for building conversational that can leverage external functions and maintain context across interactions.
+`agents-js` provides a flexible framework for building conversational applications that can leverage external functions and maintain context across interactions.
 By defining agents and their capabilities, you can create powerful and dynamic chat applications.

+---

+Make sure to replace `"sk-thekey"` with your actual API key when using the OpenAI client in your application.